mongodb/specifications/source/sessions/snapshot-sessions.rst

 Reference Implementation
 ========================

-A reference implementation must be completed before any spec is given status "Final", but it need not be completed before the spec is “Accepted”.
 C# driver will provide the reference implementation.
-While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of spec details.
-A final reference implementation must include test code and documentation.
+The corresponding ticket is `CSHARP-3668 <https://jira.mongodb.org/browse/CSHARP-3668>`_.

 Q&A
 ===